tripal/docker-tripal-centos/README.md

 ## Launch the image on cloud (Jetstream as an example)

-First, you will need to launch a image and get docker install.
+First, you will need to launch a image and get docker installed.
 For example, I launch a centos jetstream image and login to the image.

 * Install docker: `sudo yum install -y docker`